Steuben County, New York: Geography

-According to the U.S. Census Bureau, the county has a total area of 1404 sqmi, of which 1391 sqmi is land and 14 sqmi (1.0%) is water.
+According to the U.S. Census Bureau, the county has a total area of 1404 sqmi, of which 14 sqmi (1.0%) are covered by water.

-Steuben County is in the southwestern part of New York State, immediately north of the Pennsylvania border.
+Steuben County is in the southwestern part of New York, immediately north of the Pennsylvania border.
 The population of Steuben County according to the 2000 U. S. census was 98,726.
-The county is in the Southern Tier region of New York State.
+The county is in the Southern Tier region of New York.